Dalton Gang: Lawmen

-On Nov 27, 1887, Frank Dalton and another deputy marshal, Jim Cole, went across the river from Fort Smith to arrest three whiskey bootleggers.
+On November 27, 1887, Frank Dalton and another deputy marshal, Jim Cole, went across the river from Fort Smith to arrest three whiskey bootleggers.
 As they approached the camp the bootleggers began to fire on them.
 Frank shot and killed two, but his gun jammed and he was killed by the remaining bootlegger.
 His deputy abandoned him after being wounded.
 Frank is buried in Coffeyville, Kansas.

 After Frank's death, Grat moved back from California and took over his brother's job as deputy marshal at Fort Smith.
 He also brought Bob along as a posse member.
 In August 1888, the two formed a posse to arrest a man named Charley Montgomery.
 Montgomery was alleged to be posing as a deputy marshal.
 Bob discovered his location in Timber Hills while Grat was away searching in Coffeyville and went ahead to lead the posse in making the arrest himself before Montgomery could escape the territory.
-The stakeout ended in Montomery’s death.
+The stakeout ended in Montgomery’s death.

 In January 1889, Grat and Bob both became deputies first under Marshal Jones and later under Marshal R.L.
 Walker in Wichita.
 Looking to earn more money, Bob also became part of the Osage Nation police force in addition to his job as a deputy.
 Unlike the marshals office, the Osage Police paid a monthly salary.
 Bob also hired Emmett under him to guard prisoners.

 Outlaws

 Alila Robbery

 On the night of February 6, 1891, two masked men carrying 44-calibre revolvers held up a Southern Pacific Railroad passenger train near the town of Alila (present day Earlimart, California).
 The outlaws had worn masks during the Alila robbery, concealing their identities.
 Some years later, Lit Dalton asserted that Bob and Emmett had told him many times that they had robbed the train.

 Bob and Emmett were hiding out in a ranch barn a mile west of Malaga, and after arriving the brothers talked until morning.
 Lit noticed that Grat's horse was indeed limp and agreed to help Grat sell it.
 Since the horse was lame, they could only get $60 for it and Grat was unable to find another horse afterwards.
 Grat shipped his saddle and riding rig to Delano and took the train to Traver where he met Bob and Emmett.
 They played poker all night in Traver and then traveled to Tulare to do the same.
 They had been following the Southern Pacific pay car as it made its way down the valley from Oakland to Bakersfield to pay railroad employees.
-This train was always accompanied by a crowd of gamblers and prostitutes looking to make money off the recently paid employees, and Grat and Bob had "followed the pay car" together several times before.
+This train was always accompanied by a crowd of gamblers and prostitutes, and Grat and Bob had "followed the pay car" together several times before.